OpenAPC/openapc-de/data/tuberlin/README.md

 For 2020 103 articles were published open access as part of this agreement (102 research articles + 4 non-research articles); 3 opt-out articles are reported (initially 12 opt-out articles, 9 of them were published OA retrospectiveley).
 Hence, data for 106 articles are included; the "equivalent APC" amounts to 1.449,67 EUR.

+For 2021 128 articles were published open access as part of this agreement (125 research articles + 4 non-research articles); 1 opt-out article is reported.
+Hence, data for 129 articles are included; the "equivalent APC" amounts to 1.243,73 EUR.

 ### Wiley DEAL